Reformed Political League: Relationships to other parties

-Before 1981, the party was very isolated, this was caused by their own dogmatic position on non-liberated Christians.
+Before 1981, the party was very isolated, which was caused by their own dogmatic position on non-liberated Reformed Christians.
 Nonetheless the knowledge and conscience of its MPs was respected throughout parliament.

 After 1981, the party began to cooperate with more with other parties, especially with the orthodox Protestant Political Reformed Party (SGP) and Reformatory Political Federation (RPF).
 In 1981, the GPV allowed municipal branches to cooperate with branches of other parties, this led to the formation of several combined lists with either the SGP or RPF or both.
-In 1984, the party entered in the European elections with a combined list the RPF and SGP.
+In 1984, the party entered in the European elections with a combined list alongside the RPF and SGP.
 It won only one seat.
 In 1994. they were more successful and won two seats, one of which was taken by the GPV.

-In 1993, the party allowed non-liberated to become member of the party, this started a slow cooperation process with the RPF which resulted in the fusion in the Christian Union in 2003.
+In 1993, the party allowed non-liberated Reformed protestants to become member of the party, which started a slow cooperation process with the RPF and ultimately resulted in the fusion in the Christian Union in 2003.

 International comparison

 Internationally the party was comparable to the American Christian Right and the small Protestant parties of Scandinavia, such as the Christian Democratic Party of Norway, the Swedish and Danish Christian Democrats.
-The party has never been in a government coalition however, instead it has chosen to voice its concerns with government policy, while acknowledging that they are not big enough to force their opinion upon others.
+In the European Parliament, the GPV was a member of the Eurosceptic Europe of Democracies and Diversities political group, along with the RPF and SGP.